By Eric Johnson

 A) They were all wrong B) They were mostly wrong C) They were partially wrong D) It depends on each individual of any other church

-5. According to this vision, which church no longer has authority to baptize, hold the priesthood, etc.?
+5. According to this vision Smith claimed to have, which church no longer has authority to baptize, hold the priesthood, etc.?

 A) Baptist churches B) Presbyterian churches C) Roman Catholic churches D) Eastern Orthodox churches E) All of the above